sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * meta - *Object* *optional*.
 A *[meta](#meta)* object that contains non-standard meta-information and basic technical information about the message, such as when it was prepared and who has sent it.
 * data - *Object* *optional*. *[Data](#data)* contains the message's “primary data”.
-* errors - *Array* *optional*. *Errors* field is an array of *[error](#error)* objects.
-When appropriate provides a list of error messages in addition to RESTful web services HTTP error status codes.
+* errors - *Array* *optional* of *[statusInformation](#statusinformation)* objects providing - when appropriate - more detail to the HTTP status codes in the RESTful SDMX web service responses.

-The members data and errors MUST NOT coexist in the same message.
+The properties data and errors CAN coexist in the same message.

 Example: